chestercodes/chester.codes/_posts/2017-06-11-testing-filestreams.md

 }
 ```

-Using this new class instead of the MemoryStream, we can now assert against the `Written` property and the test becomes:
+With this class we can now assert against the `Written` property and the test passes:

 ``` csharp
 var mockFileSystem = new Mock<IFileSystem>();